 Don’t show signs of affluence.
 Don’t venture out alone after dark in dimly lit backstreets.
-Travelling in groups is recommended.
+Travelling in groups is recommended at any time.

-Carry a photocopy of your passport, specifically the identification page and of the page containing your visa, and keep the original in a secure place.
+Carry a photocopy of your passport’s identification page and the page containing your visa, and keep the original in a secure place.

-Do not accept food or drink from strangers, even children, as it may be drugged.
+Do not accept food or drinks from strangers, even children, as it may be drugged.
 If attacked, do not resist, as offering resistance may result in violence.

 Women should be particularly cautious when travelling alone in Uganda.
 See Her Own Way: A Woman’s Safe-Travel Guide for more information.

 Tourist facilities and infrastructure are adequate in Kampala but limited elsewhere in the country.

 In the event of an emergency, call 999.

 It is the sole prerogative of each country or region to determine who is allowed to enter.
 Canadian consular officials cannot intervene on your behalf if you do not meet entry requirements.
 The following information on entry and exit requirements has been obtained from Ugandan authorities.
 However, these requirements are subject to change at any time.
 It is your responsibility to check with the High Commission for the Republic of Uganda and its consulates for up-to-date information.

 Official (special and diplomatic) passport holders must consult the Official Travel page, as they may be subject to different entry requirements.

 To visit Uganda, Canadians must present a passport, which must be valid for at least six months beyond the date of your expected departure from that country.
 Prior to travelling, ask your transportation company about its requirements related to passport validity, which may be more stringent than the country's entry rules.